Category:

 In 2014, Love posted a series of tweets defending Bill Cosby, who had recently been accused of sexual assault by multiple women.
 He used profanity and racial slurs against the accusers, as well as against comedian Hannibal Buress for bringing wider attention to the allegations.
 Love doubled down on his defense of Cosby in 2015 with further derogatory comments about the accusers.

-In 2017, Love was arrested for misdemeanor assault in Columbus, Ohio after he attacked a valet at John Glenn Columbus International Airport.
-Although he initially pled not guilty, he later pled no contest and was issued a $500 fine and a 180-day suspended jail sentence.
+In March 2017, Love was arrested on a charge of misdemeanor assault in Columbus, Ohio, following an altercation with a valet at John Glenn Columbus International Airport.
+Surveillance video showed Love grabbing the valet by the neck in the baggage claim area and throwing him to the ground and into a desk.
+He initially pled not guilty but later entered a no contest plea.
+The court imposed a $500 fine and a 180-day suspended jail sentence.

 Real Estate